smfhashmi/iep_consulting/content/clinical/_index.md

 ---
 managementArea:
-  name: Briana
+  name: Briana Grappo
   span: A Leader in ABA Therapy and Autism Support
-  title: Briana's Biography
+  title: Briana Grappo
   memberdetail1: Briana is an MBA and Board Certified Behavior Analyst (BCBA)
     devoted to creating positive, lasting change for children and families seeking Applied Behavior Analysis (ABA) therapy.
 With deep expertise in